 Alcibiades is very much a comic figure in this scene.
 He drunkenly spills his secrets to the guests, confessing that he, a beautiful and brilliant war general, failed to seduce ugly old Socrates.
 But the story is also a tragic one.
-When the Symposium was written Alcibiades was long dead, assassinated by agents of the Persian king.
-His extravagant brilliance had burned out.
-He could not commit to the path of true virtue and this was ultimately his downfall.
+When the Symposium was written Alcibiades was long dead, assassinated by agents of the Persian king, his extravagant brilliance burned out.

 But if Alcibiades’ tale is a tragedy then what of Socrates?
 The philosopher was sentenced to death in 399 BC.
 Is his story not equally as tragic?
-Many scholars have read this passage as a criticism Socrates, reproaching him for his selfish contempt of society in contrast to the charismatic, worldly Alcibiades.
+Many scholars have read this passage as a criticism of Socrates, reproaching him for his selfish contempt of society in contrast to the charismatic, worldly Alcibiades.
 The philosopher is an isolated figure who spurns the attractions of our world, finding them pale and insignificant when compared to the philosophical truths of beauty and virtue.
-It is a lofty choice, and it is perhaps not hard to see why it might be construed as arrogant.
+It is a lofty choice, and could perhaps have been construed as an arrogant one.